 As you are writing to an endocrinologist, this abbreviation would be very familiar and the condition is central to the patient’s reason for seeing them, so it’s appropriate to abbreviate.
 For an orthopaedic surgeon perhaps, the abbreviation is less appropriate.
 Any mention of the condition, because it may have some impact on the treatment the patient receives, should therefore be in full form.

 - He was diagnosed with atrial fibrillation

 There is more than one abbreviation used globally for Atrial Fibrillation: AF or AFib.
 As a result, it’s best to use the full form of this condition rather than abbreviating it.

-If you think your reader might not know what the abbreviation is, it’s best to not abbreviate, otherwise it will interrupt their reading.
+If you think your reader might not know what the abbreviation is, it’s best to not abbreviate, otherwise, it will interrupt their reading.

-Genre and style is about being formal, using facts and refraining from judgement as well as starting and ending your letter correctly.
+Genre and style are about being formal, using facts and refraining from judgement as well as starting and ending your letter correctly.
 If you follow the steps laid out above, you should have the understanding you need to get a good score in the test.

 Check out the rest of the OET Writing Guide as well as other criteria used to score the Writing sub-test.